 Allah.
 The greatest name for God that no one with which was ever named, or will.
 He created the human, the animals, the universe… everything.
 A thought experiment to help grasp His great existence would be imaging yourself first opened your eyes on this life to find yourself completely alone in this world natural creation.
 “Who did all that?” would be a pressing question – your first question in trying to make sense of what’s around you.
-The fact that you had this question means that we intrinsically connected to the First Cause, that’s why we would intrinsically search for it and if we fail, we will invent what takes that place inside us.
+The fact that you had this question means that we are intrinsically connected to the First Cause, that’s why we would intrinsically search for it and if we fail, we will invent what takes that place inside us.
 We are not mere consumers; though we love to consume.
-This is how God is intrinsically inside each one of us.
-It’s just a matter of who or what you choose Him to be.
 It’s thus an essential existential question: Who created all that?

 But, on the other hand, it’s not intrinsic to know or even ask what that God wants from us.
 This is where the statement “we love to consume” kicks in.
 We are not mere consumers in the sense that we would not just extend our hands to eat from trees and enjoy without asking who did that, but we love to consume that we won’t go beyond that single question.
 Additionally, even that single question fades away over time by the the pleasure of consumption.
 We would go on consume and consume from that luxury of given creations and soon forget to revisit the question till it’s gone forever and the givens become taken for granted.
 That’s why Allah sent us messengers with religions over the history of humanity: to both answer our intrinsic question and to inform us what is being asked of us.